 How to Play 21 Card Rummy

-It is quite easy to learn how to play the 21 card rummy once you get the hold of it.
+It is quite easy to learn how to play 21 card rummy, once you get the hold of it.
 The basic strategy is to pick and discard cards to make sets and sequences.
-The 21 card rummy is played using 3 decks of cards unlike the Indian card rummy which commonly uses 1 or 2 deck of cards for playing.
-What makes 21 Cards Rummy different from Indian version of the 13 card Rummy is the addition of Value Cards, which adds quite a bit of twist to the game.
+This rummy variant is played using 3 decks of cards, unlike the Indian card rummy which commonly uses 1 or 2 decks of cards for playing.
+The significant difference in the 21 Card Rummy Game Rules as compared to Indian rummy is the addition of Value Cards, which adds quite a bit of twist to the game.

 The value cards are extra cards that can be used as a Joker.
 There are 3 types of value cards namely Cut Joker, Upper Cut and Lower Cut.
 The Cut Joker is the card that is selected at random from the cards that are left after serving, similar to the Indian rummy.
-Whereas the Upper cut is the card that has higher rank to the Cut Joker (Example: If 5♥ is the Cut Joker, 6♥ will become the Upper Cut).
-The Lower cut is the card that has lower rank to the Cut Joker.
-In the above mentioned scenario if the Cut Joker is 5♥, the Lower Cut will be 4♥.
+Whereas the Uppercut is the card that has a higher rank to the Cut Joker (Example: If 5♥ is the Cut Joker, 6♥ will become the Upper Cut).
+The Lower cut is the card that has the lower rank to the Cut Joker.
+In the scenario mentioned above, if the Cut Joker is 5♥, the Lower Cut will be 4♥.

-Also, the other facets that make the 21 card rummy unique are as follows:
+Also, the other facets that you should know while learning how to play 21 card rummy are as follows:

 - Three decks of cards are used in 21 Cards Rummy.
 This involves a lot of improvised strategies as there are three cards of the same value.
 For example, three 5 of hearts are used during the game – 5♥, 5♥ and 5♥ which when combined is known as a ‘Tunnela’.
 It is important to note that a Joker cannot be substituted for a missing card for a ‘Tunnela’.